Ph.D. Degree Requirements

-Students must have completed at least 10 prerequisite credits in the DPT program before applying for acceptance to the Ph.D. program.
-While in the Ph.D. program, students complete a minimum of 50 credits beyond the DPT degree coursework.
-Of the 50 credits, 18 credits will be based on concentration/specialization coursework, 6 credits on education leadership and teaching, 10 credits on research design, statistics and critical review of the literature, 2 credits in Ph.D.
-Seminar or Independent Study and a minimum of 14 credits on the Ph.D. dissertation including pre-candidacy and candidacy research.
-During the admission process, the student will acquire a mutually agreed upon Doctoral Chair (also the faculty advisor), designate the area of concentration/specialization, and submit the information to the Ph.D. faculty for approval.
+Students must have completed at least 9 prerequisite credits in the DPT or t-DPT program before applying for acceptance to the Ph.D. in Physical Therapy program.
+While in the Ph.D. in Physical Therapy program, students complete a minimum of 50 credits beyond the DPT/t-DPT degree coursework.
+Of the 50 credits, 18 credits will be based on concentration/specialization coursework, 6 credits on education leadership and teaching, 10 credits on research design, statistics and critical review of the literature, 2 credits in Ph.D. in Physical Therapy Seminar or Independent Study and a minimum of 14 credits on the Ph.D. in Physical Therapy dissertation including pre-candidacy and candidacy research.
+During the admission process, the student will acquire a mutually agreed upon Doctoral Chair (also the faculty advisor), designate the area of concentration/specialization, and submit the information to the Ph.D. in Physical Therapy faculty for approval.

 Course Requirements (50 credits)